Passumpsic Bank Portable Planetarium

 FREE Classes and Shows In Vermont's Northeast Kingdom

 Is your school, library, summer camp or organization located in Vermont's Northeast Kingdom?
 Thanks to generous funding from The Vermont Community Foundation, we are proud to offer a portable planetarium visit to you FREE!
 Starting with those who book after Saturday, November 16, we will accept up to 20 reservations in the Northeast Kingdom in 2019-2020.
 Each visit will be limited to a maximum of four one-hour shows or eight 30-minute shows.
-Contact Drew Bush to make a reservation in the Northeast Kingdom.
+Contact Leila Nordmann to make a reservation in the Northeast Kingdom.

 - What’s Up, Tonight's Skies: A look at the skies as they appear tonight, featuring constellations, planets and the Moon.